 TAAT® to Acquire Break Free™ Smoking Cessation Mobile App

-/EIN News/ -- LAS VEGAS and VANCOUVER, British Columbia, March 03, 2023 (GLOBE NEWSWIRE) -- TAAT® GLOBAL ALTERNATIVES INC. (CSE: TAAT) (OTCQX: TOBAF) (FRANKFURT: 2TP) (the “Company” or “TAAT®”) is pleased to announce that it has entered into a definitive agreement dated December 14, 2022 and as amended by amending agreement dated March 1, 2023, with Boksburg Ventures Inc. (“Boksburg”), an arm’s-length party, to acquire Break Free™ (the "Proposed Transaction").
+LAS VEGAS and VANCOUVER, British Columbia, March 03, 2023 (GLOBE NEWSWIRE) -- TAAT® GLOBAL ALTERNATIVES INC. TAAT TOBAF 2TP (the "Company" or "TAAT®") is pleased to announce that it has entered into a definitive agreement dated December 14, 2022 and as amended by amending agreement dated March 1, 2023, with Boksburg Ventures Inc. ("Boksburg"), an arm's-length party, to acquire Break Free™ (the "Proposed Transaction").
 Break Free™ is a smartphone application (the "App" or "Break Free") utilizing multiple patent-pending mechanisms to holistically analyze the behaviours of adult smokers for the purpose of providing cessation strategy recommendations.
-No finder’s fee is payable in connection with the Proposed Transaction.
+No finder's fee is payable in connection with the Proposed Transaction.
 The Proposed Transaction is subject to the approval of two-thirds of the votes cast at the Boksburg shareholders meeting to be held on April 10, 2023.
 The Proposed Transaction is not subject to TAAT® shareholder approval.
 The Company anticipates that Break Free™ could play a strategic role in the marketplace positioning of its flagship product TAAT®, a nicotine-free and tobacco-free alternative to tobacco cigarettes.
 TAAT® is presently sold in thousands of retail stores across the United States, as well as online through the TryTAAT.com shopping portal.

 Break Free™ Summary